Coffee 101

 • Measurement refers to the various grinder measurements that are used.
 Some grinders use ‘clicks,’ other uses an adjustment dial, while some manual grinders are best described with ‘rotations from zero’.

-• Year‘ is added, because models sometimes undergo change.
+• Year‘ is added, because models sometimes change.
 (For instance, the 2019 & 2020 version of the 1Zpresso Jx have a different adjustment dial).

 • Please note: All these grind sizes are approximations — you will have to dial in the correct grind size by yourself.